yharuvi/data-science-assignment-task/README.md

 What we expect:

-* Explanation about the solution you adopted and the results from your data exploration
+* results from your data exploration and an explanation about the solution you adopted.
-* Documentation of the results of your model, including the metrics adopted and the final evaluation
+* Documentation of the results of your model, including the choice of model(s), metrics adopted and the final evaluation.
-* The training and evaluation code
+* The training and evaluation code, ideally a separate script.

-The solution should just perform better than random, also we expect you to use model that is not just rules-based.
+The solution should just perform better than random, also we expect you to use a model that is not just rules-based.

-How to present the documentation and the code is up to you, whether to provide one or more jupyter notebooks or via a different mean.
+How to present the documentation and the code is up to you, whether to provide python scripts, jupyter notebooks or via a different mean.

 ## Bonus
-Scripts to be run from the command line:

-* A script for training the dataset
-* A script for evaluating the dataset
-* A script to infer the category given an article
+Show off your engineering skills.
+What steps would you take to productionize this model?

+We have listed some ideas below, but we would love to see the steps you would take.
+* Wrap your model into an API and document your instructions on how to test it
+* Or..
+Create a Docker image (or surprise us!) that can be used to run your code
+* Or..
+Include some unit tests in your training code